 - The servicing contract (Project Solar) signed between doValue Hellas and 4 systemic Greek banks envisages a condition of withdrawal, in favour of the latter, if Fortress ceases to hold (directly or indirectly) at least 10% per cent of the doValue shares issued and outstanding or if the majority of the doValue directors cease to be elected by Fortress or if, finally, doValue or doValue Hellas are reorganised by methods that configure one or both of the cases indicated above.
-In July 2021, doValue Hellas was merged by incorporation into doValue Greece and, in that context, the 4 systemic Greek banks waived the exercise of the right of withdrawal. - The servicing contract (Project Icon) signed between Eagle Issuer DAC (entity controlled by Bain) and doValue Greece envisages a right of unilateral termination in favour of Eagle in the event of a change of control, direct or indirect, of the servicer, defined as the occurrence of one of the following events: (i) a change, direct or indirect, of the entity that holds or controls 50.01% or more of the shareholdings in the servicer; (ii) a change, direct or indirect, of the entity that holds or controls 50.01% or more of the voting rights of the servicer; and/or (iii) a change, direct or indirect, of the entity that holds or controls 50.01% or more of the right to appoint all, or the majority, of the members of the board of directors or the members of the management body of the servicer.
+In July 2021, doValue Hellas was merged by incorporation into doValue Greece and, in that context, the 4 systemic Greek banks waived the exercise of the right of withdrawal. - The servicing agreement (Project Icon) signed between Eagle Issuer DAC (entity controlled by Bain) and doValue Greece, provides for a unilateral termination right in favour of Eagle in the event of a change of control, direct or indirect, of the servicer, defined as the occurrence of one of the following events: (i) a change, direct or indirect, in the person holding or controlling 50.01% or more of the equity interests in the servicer; (ii) a change, direct or indirect, in the person holding or controlling 50.01% or more of the voting rights of the servicer; and/or (iii) a change, direct or indirect, in the person holding or controlling the right to appoint all, or a majority of, the members of the board of directors or the members of the management body of the servicer. - The servicing agreement (Project Neptune) entered into between Poseidon Financial Investor DAC (an entity controlled by Fortress) and doValue Greece, as servicer, provides for a unilateral termination right in favour of Poseidon in the event of a change of control, direct or indirect, of the servicer, defined as the occurrence of one of the following events: (i) the servicer ceases to be a subsidiary of doValue S.p.A. or (ii) the servicer continues to be a subsidiary of doValue S.p.A., but the latter company becomes a subsidiary of one or more entities not related to Fortress Investment Group LLC.